 Instructions

-Peel, wash, and completely dry the potatoes.
-Cut the potatoes in half lengthwise, then cut each half into 4 wedges (so you get 8 pieces from each potato).
+• Preheat oven to 425°F. Grab a large sheet pan and lightly grease with cooking spray.
+Peel, wash, and completely dry potatoes.
+Cut potatoes in half lengthwise, then cut each half into 4 wedges (so you get 8 pieces from each potato).
 (If your potato is small/medium, cut it into 6 wedges.)
 Make sure wedges are about the same thickness and size for even roasting.

-• TOSS: Place potatoes in a large bowl (not on the sheet pan!) and drizzle with oil.
+• Place potatoes in a large bowl (not on the sheet pan!) and drizzle with oil.
 Toss.
-Add seasonings on top and toss well again (I like to use my hands!) until potatoes are nicely and evenly coated.
-Add wedges to prepared sheet pan and space them out so they have plenty of room (See Note 2).
-Place cut side down (facing the pan).
+Add seasonings and toss well again (I like to use my hands!) until potatoes are nicely and evenly coated.
+Add wedges to prepared sheet pan and space them out so they have plenty of room (see note 2).
+Place cut side down on the pan.

-• BAKE: Bake in fully preheated oven for 15 minutes.
-Remove from the oven and flip, then return for another 15 minutes (See Note 3).
-If the wedges aren't crispy/tender enough, flip them again and roast for an additional 5-10 minutes.
+• Bake for 15 minutes.
+Remove from oven and flip, then return for another 15 minutes (see note 3).
+If the wedges aren’t crispy/tender enough, flip them again and roast an additional 5–10 minutes.

-• ENJOY: Grate Parmesan cheese right on top of the hot wedges and sprinkle on chopped parsley before serving.
-Serve with ketchup or our fave fry sauce and enjoy!
+• Grate Parmesan on top of the hot wedges and sprinkle on chopped parsley before serving.
+Serve with ketchup or my fave fry sauce and enjoy!

 Video